Import data to Slack

 - Once your import has finished, you'll receive a confirmation email.

-Note: Use the Reverse Import button to roll back an import.
+To roll back an import, use the Reverse Import button.
 This action will remove imported channels and messages from your Slack workspace, but not members.

 - Workspace Owners and Admins